-Advances in Mathematics of Communications (AMC) publishes original research papers of the highest quality in all areas of mathematics and computer science which are relevant to applications in communications technology.
+Advances in Mathematics of Communications (AMC) publishes original research papers of the highest quality in all areas of mathematics and computer science relevant to applications in communications technology.
 For this reason, submissions from many areas of mathematics are invited, provided these show a high level of originality, new techniques, an innovative approach, novel methodologies, or otherwise a high level of depth and sophistication.
 Any work that does not conform to these standards will be rejected.

 - Publishes 4 issues a year in February, May, August and November.